By Jeffrey J. Peshut

 March 30, 2014

 The U.S. has a rich agricultural heritage.
-This heritage includes an expansive body of wit and wisdom in the form of aphorisms, admonitions and advice that have been accumulated by farmers over hundreds of years of plowing and tilling fields, planting and harvesting crops, feeding and milking cows, etc.
+This heritage includes an expansive body of wit and wisdom in the form of aphorisms, admonitions and advice that have been accumulated by farmers over hundreds of years of plowing and tilling fields, planting and harvesting crops, milking cows, and installing cattle feeders to feed cows, etc.

 “Don’t eat your seed corn!” is one of these admonitions.
 In literal terms, it suggests that farmers who choose to consume the corn from this year’s harvest that they will need for planting next year — rather than saving it for planting — will reduce crop production in the next year.
 Figuratively speaking, it refers to living beyond our means today at the cost of reducing our standard of living tomorrow.